defano/jmonet/README.md

 #### 1. Install the library

-JMonet is published to Maven Central; include the library in your Maven project's POM, like:
+JMonet is published to Maven Central.
+Simply include the library in your Maven project's POM, like:

 ```
 <dependency>
     <groupId>com.defano.jmonet</groupId>
     <artifactId>jmonet</artifactId>
-    <version>0.3.3</version>
+    <version>0.4.0</version>
 </dependency>
 ```